Plasticrust: Properties

 The plasticrust samples from both locations were studied using fourier-transform infrared spectroscopy analysis.
 The results of the analyses at each location determined that the plasticrust at both locations is composed of polyethylene, one of the most frequently used plastics worldwide.

 The plasticrust identified in Madeira was found in two colors, blue and white.
 They had a thickness of 0.77±0.10 mm and a percent coverage as of sampling in January 2019 of 9.46±1.77.
 FTIR analysis did not determine the density of the polyethylene that composed the plasticrust however, the plasticrusts off the coast of Madeira likely originate from packaging materials, such as plastic bags, which are made of low density polyethylene.
-The evidence for this being that pieces of marine litter found in Madeira’s coastal waters often have domestic origin.
+The evidence for this being that pieces of marine litter found in Madeira's coastal waters often have domestic origin.

 The Giglio Island plasticrusts had similar properties to those found in Madeira.
 They were white and blue, and they had a thickness of 0.5 to 0.7 mm.
 Additionally, they covered an area of 0.46±0.08 mm2 and had a percent coverage of 0.02±0.01%.

-Potential Environmental Effects
+Potential environmental effects

 The research done on plasticrusts at both locations suggest that plasticrust may harm surrounding fauna through microplastic particles entering the food web, specifically via consumption by benthic invertebrates such as barnacles, snails, and crabs.

-It’s been suggested that plasticrusts in Madeira may be consumed by intertidal snails (Tectarius striatus), which are found around and on top of the plasticrust.
-They usually eat diatoms and algae, however another species, common periwinkle, has been shown to not be able to distinguish between algae with adherent microplastics and clean algae, so according to the initial study “we cannot discard its potential grazing on plasticrusts”.
+It's been suggested that plasticrusts in Madeira may be consumed by intertidal snails (Tectarius striatus), which are found around and on top of the plasticrust.
+They usually eat diatoms and algae, however another species, common periwinkle, has been shown to not be able to distinguish between algae with adherent microplastics and clean algae, so according to the initial study "we cannot discard its potential grazing on plasticrusts".

 In Giglio, gastropods were not found at the same location as the plasticrusts as they were in Madeira.
 However, marbled rock crabs, which eat algae and invertebrates, have been observed at the same elevation along the shoreline that plasticrusts were found.

-Similar Forms of Plastic Pollution
+Similar forms of plastic pollution

 There are three other types of plastic debris pollution which are similar to plasticrust, including plastiglomerate, pyroplastic, and anthropoquina.

 Plastiglomerate

 Plastiglomerate is melted plastic mixed with substrate to create new fragments of material with greater density.
-First discovered in 2014, it is also described as “an indurated, multi-composite material made hard by agglutination of rock and molten plastic”.
+First discovered in 2014, it is also described as "an indurated, multi-composite material made hard by agglutination of rock and molten plastic".
 It subdivides into two types, in-situ and clastic.
 The in-situ type is where the plastic is adhered to rock outcrops, similar to plasticrusts.
 The clastic type is where basalt, coral, shells, woody debris, and sand are cemented with a matrix of plastic.
 They are often referred to as a new type of rock, but they are not defined as such due to the fact that they are anthropogenic in origin and rocks by definition from naturally.